sambody/inkscape-guide-tools/README.md

 ![grid guides](img/gridguides4.png)

-_Limitations:_

-- The grid is calculated "inside out" - from the _column width_, gutter width and number of columns, the guides are drawn.
+_Limitation:_ The grid is calculated "inside out" - from the _column width_, gutter width and number of columns, the guides are drawn.
 It currently cannot draw the guides "outside in" - from a _predefined total width_, a gutter width and number of columns, calculate the columns width and draw the guides.
 For that, try the Grid Creator extension (menu Extension > Render > Grid Creator).
 That extension will not draw gutters though...

 ### 4. Remove selected guides